Why Investors Say No To Your Startup?

 Do You Have Skin in the Game

-Nobody’s going to eat your dog food, if you don’t eat it yourself first.
+Nobody’s going to risk investing in you, if you have not shown you do not have skin in the game.
 In other words, if you’ve not bet on your own company, most investors won’t either.

 Now a lot of us may not be lucky or privileged enough to have sufficient funds to even bootstrap an idea or borrow from friends and family.
 However, if you show me that you built your product in the evening and on weekends while studying or working a full-time job, to me, you’ve shown enough initiative and grit.